Skip to main content

 To evaluate a simple query:

-$ load eval 'x := 1; y := 2; x < y'
+$ eopa eval 'x := 1; y := 2; x < y'

 To evaluate a query against JSON data:

-$ load eval --data data.json 'name := data.names[_]'
+$ eopa eval --data data.json 'name := data.names[_]'

 To evaluate a query against JSON data supplied with a file:// URL:

-$ load eval --data file:///path/to/file.json 'data'
+$ eopa eval --data file:///path/to/file.json 'data'

-File and Bundle Loading
+File & Bundle Loading

-The --bundle flag will load data files and Rego files contained in the bundle specified by the path.
+The –bundle flag will load data files and Rego files contained in the bundle specified by the path.
 It can be either a compressed tar archive bundle file or a directory tree.

-$ load eval --bundle /some/path 'data'
+$ eopa eval --bundle /some/path 'data'

 Where /some/path contains: